 The Placebo Effect, as this phenomenon is known, is very interesting and holds clues to how the mind works.

-Dr Lissa Rankin talks extensively about placebos in her book, Mind Over Medicine and shares interesting case studies.
+Dr Lissa Rankin talks extensively about placebos in her book, Mind Over Medicine and shares interesting case studies to illustrate the power of thought.
 One of these is where a person was diagnosed with terminal cancer.
 That patient died months later, just as the doctor determined, diagnosed, and advised.
 It was however found that the test results were wrong.
 They belonged to someone else.
 The patient had no cancer.
+This is the power of the mind and yes, it can work against us.

 So what happened?